-4.4 Supply of electricity generated by a retailer
+Non-market supply of electricity generated by a retailer

-If you are a retailer, in the 'Inputs - Supply of generation' worksheet enter your supply of generation which includes supplies of electricity generated by you.
-These liable acquisitions are defined by clause 10(2)(a) of Schedule 4A to the Act for the ESS and clause 90(2)(a) of Schedule 4A to the Act for the PDRS.
+Non-market supplies of electricity generated by a retailer are defined by clause 10(2)(a) of Schedule 4A to the Act for the ESS and clause 90(2)(a) of Schedule 4A to the Act for the PDRS.
 You should not include electricity generated by you and later acquired by the Market Operator through the NEM (e.g. the generation of electricity from a coal fired power station that is supplied to the Market Operator).